The Wilderness Center

 This 619-acre site has six trails with several connecting routes.
-On the trails, you can see old growth forest, meadows, prairie, wetlands, Fox and Sugar Creeks, Wilderness Lake and a pond.
+On the trails, you can see old-growth forests, meadows, prairie, wetlands, Fox and Sugar Creeks, Wilderness Lake, and a pond.
 You can wander through nature for hours.
-The Headquarters includes the Center’s Interpretive Building, Astronomy Education Building, Picnic Shelters, Viewing Tower and much more.
+The Headquarters include the Center’s Interpretive Building, Astronomy Education Building, Picnic Shelters, Viewing Tower, and much more.

 From The Wilderness Center website